 Ellis Jones, Theatre in London

-has supervised the training of many of today’s most exciting actors.
-RADA’s Head of Acting 1993 to 2003, then Vice-Principal 1998 to 2003, he was co-creator of the Shakespeare in Performance course for NYU Tisch London.
+has overseen the training of many of today’s most exciting British actors.
+At the Royal Academy of Dramatic Art he was Head of Acting 1993 to 2003, and as Vice-Principal (1998 to 2003) he was co-creator of Shakespeare in Performance, the highly successful collaboration between RADA and NYU Tisch London.
 More recently he has served as Creative Director of RADA’s Enterprise Company, producing educational and corporate projects, including British classical theatre productions on the Cunard transatlantic liner, the Queen Mary 2.
-He has starred in a number of situation comedies on the UK ITV channel and in TV Shakespeare productions for the BBC.
-He was awarded an Arts Council Associate directorship, and was Artistic Director of the theatre at Keswick, Cumbria.
-He has been a consultant director for acting programs at Tisch Asia in Singapore, Visiting Professor for the National Academy of Chinese Theatre Arts in Beijing, and directed the first-ever Chinese-language production of a play by Britain’s most successful playwright, Sir Alan Ayckbourn, at the Shanghai Theatre Academy.
-He is the creator of the new on-line training resource www.teachyourselfacting.com and writes for the blog http://teachyourselfacting.blogspot.co.uk/.
+He has starred in a number of situation comedies on the UK ITV channel and in televised Shakespeare productions, including as The Fool in "King Lear" for ITV, and as Elbow in "Measure for Measure" for the BBC.
+He was awarded an Arts Council Associate directorship, subsequently directing shows throughout the UK, and was Artistic Director of the theatre at Keswick, Cumbria.
+He worked as Consultant Director for acting programs at Tisch Asia in Singapore, and as a Visiting Director of the Shanghai Theatre Academy directed "Taking Steps" - the first-ever Mandarin-language production of a comedy by Britain’s most successful playwright, Sir Alan Ayckbourn.
+He is the creator of the on-line training resource Teach Yourself Acting and of its widely read blog.

 Dr. Roy Kendall, Advanced Playwriting , Advanced Screenwriting; Course Director